Athlytic/automatic-app-landing-page/_pages/troubleshooting.md

 ## Recovery

+### Why Hasn't Recovery updated since this morning?

+Athlytic (and many others’) concept of Recovery is that it reads either your sleeping HRV or HRV derived from a morning Mindfulness Ap session along with Resting Heart Rate to give you a Recovery score for the day you should base your training on.
+(Note that because Apple updates RHR throughout the day you may see further adjustments in your Recovery score however usually they don’t swing as wildly given that RHR is a bit more stable than HRV)

+If you want your Recovery to update every time a new HRV sample is taken, then you would turn off sleep prioritization in the More tab.
+However studies have shown that waking HRV is less accurate to rely on given that it could be influenced by external stressors like work etc., so for this reason Athlytic ships with sleep prioritization turned on.

+So long story short, waking up and having 1 Recovery pretty similar throughout the day is expected behavior.

-### Why does Recovery Change Often?
+### Why does Recovery Change Throughout the Day?

-By default Athlytic has Sleep Prioritization turned to on (because we feel that sleep HRVs are more accurate than HRV taken during the day).
-This means that if sleep is prioritized, your HRV used to calculate Recovery for today won’t change after you wake up, however Recovery may still update slightly based on daily resting heart rate samples the Apple Watch takes.
-Also if you wake up and use the Breathe app to take an HRV, Athlytic will base Recovery only on this HRV (also because we feel these HRVs after just waking are most accurate).
-If you want your Recovery to recalculate every time a new HRV sample is taken by the watch, you can go into the More tab and turn off sleep prioritization.
-If you do not wear your watch to bed and there are no sleep HRVs from a given day, Athlytic will default to any HRV samples from that day, which can lead to wild fluctuations (and again why we prefer sleep HRVs).

-Side note:  something I do to monitor my HRV throughout the day is to enable the HRV complication on the watch (graphic rectangular).
-That way I can always glance at my most up to date HRV, but it doesn’t affect Recovery.  👍
+Athlytic will use your your average sleeping HRV or an HRV that was sampled during a morning Mindfulness App Session for your Recovery each day.
+However, Apple treats resting heart rate (RHR) differently.
+The Apple Watch will save 1 single RHR each day and update it throughout the day (as opposed to saving multiple samples like it does with HRV, you can see this yourself by going into the Apple Health App then Browse then Heart).
+Because of this there may be slight variations in Recovery throughout the day, e.g. you wake up and your RHR is 55, then at 2pm, it’s 53, Recovery will increase slightly.
+To address this issue, Athlytic now can save its own RHR sample into Apple Health based on your average HR during sleep.
+To enable this go into the More Tab and tap on Recovery Customization and turn on Enable Athlytic to Save Resting Heart Rates.
+Provided you wear your watch to sleep, this will prevent Recovery from updating throughout the day.

 ### Recovery Always Seems Low
 First are you wearing your watch to bed or doing a Breathe App session immediately after waking?
 Remember Recovery is derived from your HRV and resting heart rate against your baseline of each.
 So even though we may get a full night’s rest and feel great, if HRV and RHR are well below/above baseline then our body is signaling that it feels stressed, which might not be only from a hard workout but could be related to many things like alcohol from the previous night or just normal everyday life stress.
 Also if you recently got your Apple Watch, then you don’t have a 60 day baseline of HRV and RHR data to compare against, so the more you wear your watch this will not be an issue.

 ### Recovery says 0
 Check if you might not have an HRV reading from the past day.
 You can see your HRV samples by going into the Apple Health App (white icon with a heart) then Browse -> Heart Rate Variability -> scroll to the bottom and tap on Show All Data, and see if you have an HRV from today.

-### Why does Recovery Change Throughout the Day?
-Athlytic will use your your average sleeping HRV or an HRV that was sampled during a morning Breathe App Session for your Recovery each day.
-However, Apple treats resting heart rate (RHR) differently.
-The Apple Watch will save 1 single RHR each day and update it throughout the day (as opposed to saving multiple samples like it does with HRV, you can see this yourself by going into the Apple Health App then Browse then Heart).
-Because of this there may be slight variations in Recovery throughout the day, e.g. you wake up and your RHR is 55, then at 2pm, it’s 53, Recovery will increase slightly.
-Most of the time our RHR values do not change too dramatically to make a large difference in Recovery.
-There has been some discussion in our Athlytic community and whether Athlytic should for example just calculate it’s own RHR, e.g. during sleep.
-I am against this for a few reasons (1) I’m sure Apple being the largest company in the world has good technology based on what they think your RHR is, I also think users would be confused why Apple Health said their RHR was different than Athlytic.
-More importantly (2) I personally feel that if I wake up and my Recovery is set, but then right before the gym my RHR changes and updates my recovery - don’t I want to go to the gym with the most updated information available?

 ### Recovery on iPhone different than on the watch
 First be aware that Apple Watch complications are only permitted by Apple to be updated 4 times per hour, so sometimes Recovery may not match on the iPhone’s Widget, App, and Apple Watch App’s complication if a recent HRV or RHR has been observed.